The Brogues: History

 As a result of the single's regional success, the group toured with other musical acts like the Zombies, Jewel Akens, and Shirley Ellis, among others.
 After a performance in Stockton with local group the Ratz, the Brogues enticed their singer Gary Cole (also known as Gary Duncan) to join the group.
 Once their stay in San Francisco ended, the band traveled to Sunset Recorders in Los Angeles to record their follow-up single for Challenge Records, who had purchased the distribution rights to "Somebody".
 Pressed for time, the group recorded the Annette Tucker and Nancie Mantz-penned song "I Ain't No Miracle Worker", and composed "Don't Shoot Me Down" right in the studio.
-However, the group's "I Ain't No Miracle Worker" failed to breakout nationally as a consequence of their record label focusing their advertising efforts on The Knickerbockers' hit, "Lies".
-Since its initial release, "I Ain't No Miracle Worker" has become considered a garage rock classic and is featured on the 1998 reissue of the compilation album, Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968.
+However, the group's "I Ain't No Miracle Worker" failed to breakout nationally as a consequence of their record label focusing their advertising efforts on The Knickerbockers' hit "Lies".
+Since its initial release, "I Ain't No Miracle Worker" has become considered a garage rock classic and is featured on the 1998 reissue of the compilation album Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968.
 The Brogues disbanded before they could promote the single when Rodrigues and Campbell were conscripted and the group could not find suitable replacements.

 After the band's breakup, Duncan and Elmore stayed in San Francisco and formed the psychedelic rock band Quicksilver Messenger Service.
 Additionally, Whittington joined the folk rock group, the Family Tree.
-In 1996, Sundazed Records released an extended play containing the Brogues' material on their two singles.
+In 1996, Sundazed Music released an extended play containing the Brogues' material on their two singles.